mchenggit/kabanero-event/architecture/README.md

 - Login to Codeready Workspaces
 - Select one of the predefined stacks
 - Create a new workspace
-- Configure the credentials required to access Github `svc-a` repository
+- Configure the credentials required to access the Github `svc-a` repository
 - Create a new branch
 - Clone branch from Github